 Financial aid rarely covers your entire cost of attendance (COA), which is an estimate of the total amount of money you will pay out-ofpocket to attend school before any financial aid is awarded.
-If you have submitted a Free Application for Federal Student Aid (FAFSA) as a first-year student and you meet the minimum eligibility requirements, you can borrow a maximum of \$5,500 in federal direct student loans for the 2023-2024 academic year.
+If you have submitted a Free Application for Federal Student Aid (FAFSA) as a first-year student and you meet the minimum eligibility requirements, you can borrow a maximum of \$5,500 in federal direct student loans.
 Unless you qualify for a Pell Grant (based on your FAFSA), federal direct loans will likely be the only federal financial aid awarded.